linz/geostore/README.md

 settings in cdk.json.
 To disable these, simply remove the context entries or set them to `false`.
 The settings are:

-- `enableLDSAccess`: if true, gives the LINZ Data Service/Koordinates access to the storage bucket.
+- `enableLDSAccess`: if true, gives LINZ Data Service/Koordinates read access to the storage bucket.
+- `enableOpenTopographyAccess`: if true, gives OpenTopography read access to the storage bucket.

 # Development setup